10.8 C

 8. Mageia

-If you look for a secure and stable Linux server, Mageia will be best for you.
+If you are looking for a secure and stable Linux server, Mageia will be best for you.
 It was first released in 2010, and now it is a fork of Mandriva.
 It is the most dependable Linux Server distro at all.
-Mageia includes some best desktop environments such as GNOME, KDE, LXDE, and Xfce.
+Mageia includes some best desktop environments, such as GNOME, KDE, LXDE, and Xfce.

-Read More: Top 5 Best Looking Linux Distro We Recommend You To Use
+Read More: Top 5 Best Looking Linux Distro We Recommend You Use

 Features: